 Pedestrians coming from the parking garages located at the northeast corner of the campus use sidewalks on the edges of the buildings on the south portion of the Greenbelt or go through the buildings to get to the campus core.
-There are connected pedestrian pathways between Academic Health Center 1, 2, 3, 4 and 5, as well as the Chemistry and Physics Building.
+There is connected pedestrian pathways between Academic Health Center 1, 2, 3, 4 and 5, as well as the Chemistry and Physics Building.
 Pedestrians also use the service drive for Owa Ehan to connect with the parking garages.
-An improved pedestrian link between Green Library, PG4, PG5 and Sweetwater is being constructed at the time of this analysis.
-This route will clearly define and enhance the pedestrian connection between the Green Library and 109th Avenue in Sweetwater which is the core of the UniversityCity redevelopment there.

 Most of the pedestrian circulation on the west side of campus is directed towards the east.
 Pedestrian traffic coming from the Parking Lots 10 & 11 use the sidewalk along the north side of 11th Street to move east of the campus; those heading to the Ziff Education Building use a sidewalk that runs through the center of the Parking Lot 9 and those heading to the Recreation Center use the sidewalk parallel to 13th Ave.
-No direct pedestrian route exists between PG3 and academic buildings to the east.

 In many areas of the campus, pedestrian circulation is in immediate need of improvement.
-Many connections are disjointed and indirect adding time and distances between facilities.
-The added time and distance is particularly burdensome during hot and rainy weather.
-The disjointed, uncovered and unshaded connections discourage walking creating an increased need to use golf carts and trams or to move cars between various parking areas.Creating directional and accessible pedestrian circulation spines will enhance the overall appearance of the campus, improve wayfinding as well as addressing critical connections.
+Many connections are often disjointed and indirect adding time and distances between facilities.
+Creating directional and accessible circulation spines will enhance the overall appearance of the campus as well as address critical connections.
 Accessible (ADA) design standards need to be considered for all future campus design and construction process.

-Vehicular Circulation: The primary vehicular circulation route within the Modesto A. Maidique

-Campus is the Campus Greenbelt, a loop road that encircles most of the campus.
-The Greenbelt provides access to perimeter parking garages and lots as well as connections to secondary roads and service drives within the campus.
-The Greenbelt was reconfigured to south of the residential villages with the development of the PG1/Gold and PG2/Blue Parking Garages.
+Vehicular Circulation: The primary vehicular circulation route within the Modesto A. Maidique Campus is a loop road that encircles most of the campus.
+The roadway circulation provides access to perimeter parking decks and lots as well as connections to secondary roads and service drives within the campus.
+The road was reconfigured to south of the residential villages with the development of the PG1/Gold and PG2/Blue Parking Garages.
 This allowed for unimpeded pedestrian circulation from the parking garages and adjacent parking lots to the campus core.
-Other adjustments to the loop road include an offset to the southern portion of the loop now under construction as part of the Parkview 2 project and a realignment of the north east part of the loop in a section between the 16th Street and 10th Street traffic circles being planned as part of the Bell Chapel project.
-The east loop realignment will improve access for large vehicles into the Graham Center loading docks and create a better site for the Chapel and generally improve traffic flow on the east side of campus.

-SW 14th Street is an internal service street that provides access to various residential buildings and service areas such as the Charles Perry building and Management and Advanced Research (MARC) buildings.
+SW 14th Street is an internal service street that provides access to various residential buildings and service areas such as the Charles Perry building and Management and Advanced Research buildings.

 The connection to the campus roadway loop and the surrounding community occurs through two main entrances and six secondary entrances.
-The loop roadway realignment along SW 17th Street with the development of the new Parkview 2 housing project will provide a distinctive southern edge to campus, bordering Tamiami Park.
+The roadway alignment along SW 17th Street with the development of the new Parkview 2 housing project will provide a distinctive southern edge to campus, bordering Tamiami Park.